A Digital Literacy Conference for K12 Educators and Admins

-Teens (ages 13-18 ) spend nearly 10 hours a day consuming media.
-Within that timeframe, they can be exposed to thousands of media messages.
-Do they understand what they are seeing on a daily basis?
+Do these young adults fully understand what they are seeing on a daily basis?
 Can they distinguish between real or altered content?
-Digital literacy — the ability to use technology to locate, evaluate, interpret and create information — is a critical skill that needs attention if students are going to thrive in the classroom and beyond.
+Now more than ever, digital literacy — the ability to use technology to locate, evaluate, interpret, and create information — is a critical skill that needs attention if students are going to thrive in the classroom and beyond.

 Information & News Literacy